WHAT, WHO, WHEN, WHERE, WHY AND HOW

 - Assist with patient tracking at planned events.

-- Support medical countermeasures (MCM) distribution and dispensing activities.
+- Support medical countermeasures (MCM) distribution and dispensing activities

 - Provide assistance with planned and unplanned public health activities.

-HOW: By signing up to be a DC MRC volunteer, you will gain valuable emergency preparedness knowledge and experience though training, exercises, and real-world events.
+HOW: By signing up to be a DC MRC volunteer, you will gain valuable emergency preparedness knowledge and experience through training, exercises, and real-world events.
 You will train and work alongside DC government agencies, federal partners, non-governmental agencies, and community partners.